Online autism diagnosis for adults,

 3. Meet for a video call

 After you’ve completed your tests, we schedule our interview.
-We meet for a (video) call for 90 to 120 minutes, often within 3 to 4 weeks of you completing the tests.
+We meet for a (video) call for ~120 to 150 minutes, see get started for current lead times in booking.
 And then your part is done!
 Just some tests and a call, all from home.

 4. Receive your final report